 Workforce Development

-Beginning in 5th grade, we connect students with professionals through on-site visits to the workplace where young people can see their role models in action.
-We also invite professionals into the classroom such as this, this, this, and this example.
+Beginning in the 5th grade, we connect students with professionals through on-site visits to the workplace, where young people can see their role models in action.
+We also invite professionals into the classroom, such as this, this, this, and this example.

 Carver strengthens and expands collaboration among each school district, career and technical centers, postsecondary institutions, employers, state workforce agencies, and other community stakeholders to create and sustain a framework that builds and supports rigorous career pathways for all learners; leverages and aligns resources; coordinates and expands communication among stakeholders; and supports regional workforce needs.